23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 Ad Slogan: “Jo Khaye, Kho Jaye”

-Who can forget the forgetful duo Ramesh and Suresh appears in the advertisement for 5 Star?
+Who can forget the forgetful duo, Ramesh and Suresh, who appear in the advertisement for 5 Star?
 In this ad, they visit a tailor, have a bite of the chocolate and forget what they came for.
 As a result, they repeatedly instruct to reduce the size of the father’s pants.
 This Indian ad is hilarious!

 Video Source: YouTube